-The bill amends the law regarding public water systems in Arkansas to allow voters the opportunity to decide on the fluoridation of their water supply.
-It introduces a new section, 14-116-108, which outlines the process for holding an election on this issue.
+The bill amends the law regarding public water systems in Arkansas to allow voters the opportunity to decide whether or not to fluoridate the water supplied by their public water system.
+It introduces a new section, 14-116-108, which outlines the process for holding an election on water fluoridation.
 Customers of a public water system can initiate an election through a majority vote of the board of directors, a petition signed by at least 10% of qualified electors, or a majority vote from local governing bodies.
-The election must occur at the next general election, and the results will determine whether fluoridation will continue or cease within 30 days if a majority votes against it.
+The election must be conducted in accordance with general election laws, and the results will determine if fluoridation will continue or cease within 30 days if a majority votes against it.

 Additionally, the bill modifies existing language in Arkansas Code 20-7-136(b) to stipulate that unless a majority of qualified electors have voted to prohibit fluoridation, the entity controlling the water system must maintain fluoride levels as established by the Department of Health.
 This change emphasizes the importance of local voter input in decisions regarding water fluoridation while ensuring that public health standards are upheld.